statisticalbiotechnology/cb2030/questions/linearmodels.md

 2. Why when we only have one variable in the linear model to test it is equivalent to a t-test?
 > Because this is what a t-test does.

-1. Chapter 10.1 of the book says that the most common way to minimize the residual value is to use the sum of squared residuals.
-Why don't they use the absolute value of the residual instead, as one of the good reasons quoted is that "Squaring has the feature of treating positive and negative residuals the same, which is usually what we want"?

 * Goodness of fit, Chap 10.5]  How well a linear model reflects a dataset can be evaluated by calculating the standard deviation of residuals, R-squared or Pearson's coefficient.
 How do we know which one to choose?
 The author mentions that standard deviation of residuals is better for assessing quality of prediction than Pearson's or R-squared.
 Why is that?